Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A few old-timey buildings from the old Gold Rush town

-In particular, pay a visit to The County Courthouse.
+In particular, check out the County Courthouse.
 This building has been entirely restored as it would have looked in 1861, and is filled with historical exhibits and California artwork.

 You made it to the end of my guide to the best things to do in Mount Shasta!
 Up next, check out this ultimate list of places to visit in California.